iAmritMalviya/backstage.io/README.md

 Node.js: Install Node.js version 16 or 18.
 You can use a version manager like NVM to install and switch between different Node.js versions.
 Yarn: Install Yarn package manager using npm.

-Installation of the node using nvm: [Linux Users](./Node-installation-linux.md)
+Installation of the node using nvm: [Linux/Mac Users](./Node-installation-linux.md)

 For [Windows Users](./Node-Installation-Windows.md)